TimmyIsDump

 LinuxFedora22x64 - A Profile for Linux Fedora22 x64

-The following command directly dumps the entire filesystem
+The following command directly dumps the entire filesystem from memory, which will be easier to analyze.

 ➜ volatility2 -f output.lime --profile=LinuxFedora22x64 linux_recover_filesystem --dump-dir=/tmp/fs